Introduction:

 What? :

-This hike will
+This loop hike will

 take you to hot Springs pools nested in a deep narrow canyon, the trail also